CorvetteCole/GotoSleep/README.md

 # TODO
 ## First Release Feature Locked TODO:
-- Add broadcastreceiver to run when phone boots up so it can reset an alarm for the bedtime reminders

 - Refactor settingsFragment code (things are called way more often than they need to be)

 - If notification minute is 1, say minute in notification vs minutes

-- Add credits for app icon, intro icons, open source libraries to about

 - Add in-app purchase for a donation in about page

 - Add separate content_main layout for devices with a low DPI so that the text background looks right

 - Make edit bedtime button disappear after returning from settings for the first time

-- Re-do about page to use a custom layout vs the about page library it is using now

 - Edit settings order so perhaps the persistent notification option will go in to the notification category but will say it requires ads enabled or the in app purchase in the summary when neither exists